1996 Spanish general election: Parties and lists

 There was speculation on whether prime minister Felipe González would run as PSOE's candidate for a fifth term in office, which he initially confirmed "if his party asked him to", being re-elected as PSOE leader in the party's 1994 congress.
-However, the judicial probe into the GAL case and political weariness made him reconsider, and by the second half of 1995 he was said to have taken the decision not to continue.
+However, the judicial probe into the GAL affair and political weariness made him reconsider, and by the second half of 1995 he was said to have taken the decision not to continue.
 The election of Foreign Affairs minister Javier Solana—widely seen as González's most likely successor—as NATO secretary-general in December 1995 thwarted González's plans to retire, with him confirming a new run following overwhelming support from his party.

 The PSOE, United Left (IU), The Greens (LV), Nationalist and Ecologist Agreement (ENE) and Republican Left of Catalonia (ERC) formed the Ibiza and Formentera in the Senate alliance for the Senate election.